Tech Talks: Are Public Blockchains More Secure Than Private Blockchains?

 - A public blockchain is a decentralized blockchain

-Similar to how Google can decide to stop running services that are no longer profitable, the entities running private blockchains can decide to no longer maintain the service.
-Especially if it’s no longer profitable or affected negatively by government regulations.
+Similar to how Google can decide to stop running services that are no longer profitable, the entities running private blockchains can choose to no longer maintain the facility, especially if it’s no longer profitable or affected negatively by government regulations.

 - A public blockchain has lower infrastructure costs

-However, like in any system, public blockchains also have their drawbacks and there are several myths about public blockchains that we would like to demystify.
-The most popular one being:
+However, like in any system, public blockchains also have their drawbacks, and there are several myths about public blockchains that we would like to demystify.
+The most famous one being:

 ‘Public blockchains are more secure than private blockchains’